davidfestal/ceylon-gwt/README.md

 # Ceylon GWT integration

-This integration is a proof of concept, that already works well with a (very) limited (non-defined) subset of Ceylon constructs.

-More supported Ceylon constructs / libraries will be added in the future.

 The integration is based on a *javac* annotation processor that is designed to be *called by the Ceylon compiler*, to produce `.car` module archives that can be *used by the GWT compiler*.